Honda CR-V SUV (2018 - ) review

 How safe is it?

-The CR-V hasn’t yet been crash tested by the experts at Euro NCAP, but on the strength of the in-house testing that’s been carried out, Honda is bullishly confident of a maximum five-star score when it is.
+The CR-V scored the maximum five-star rating when crash-tested by safety organisation Euro NCAP.
 Six airbags are on hand to help keep you safe in the event of an accident, but it’s the suite of systems designed to stop you having that accident in the first place – which is standard across the range – that is more impressive.
 It includes forward collision warning with automatic emergency braking, and a lane departure warning that’ll also steer the car back into the lane for you.
 Adaptive cruise control keeps you a safe distance from the car in front, and can even anticipate a car cutting into your lane in advance, and adjust your speed accordingly.
 You also receive warnings when a car is sitting in your blind spot, and when you’re reversing out onto the road and traffic is approaching from the side.
 A multi-angle reversing camera is also provided.

 How much equipment do I get?